Customer Relationship Management: Customer retention as a competitive advantage

 If you want to keep up, you will have to constantly adapt.
 So, the last step is to use your findings to define future actions.
 Draw your conclusions from the analyses and adjust your strategy if necessary.

-When all is said and done, planning, coordinating and optimizing customer interactions is the heart of Customer Relationship Management.
+After all, planning, coordinating and optimizing customer interactions are at the heart of Customer Relationship Management.

 And always remember, “CRM is not purely a marketing topic.
 The company, and especially the CEO, must live it and promote it,” says Jeremy Schmid, Business Development CRM & Retention at AXA.